 Our program relies on a team-based model to achieve these goals.
 On hospital wards, teams consist of two interns, a senior resident and a consulting physician.
 The intern evaluates the patient, then formulates and implements care management plans with the supervision and support of a senior resident and a consultant to provide top-level comprehensive care.

 In the continuity clinic setting, each intern and resident is responsible for their own patient panel, directing comprehensive, ongoing care, again with supervision under consulting faculty.
 The level of autonomy incrementally increases as residents progress through training, and in the end, there is an exceptional balance of autonomy and independence, allowing our residents the opportunity to grow into competent and independent physicians.

 Our residency program is moderately intense, providing a solid foundation that serves residents well in their future practice or fellowship.
 Residents and their families enjoy activities outside of the workplace afforded by the large Phoenix metropolitan area.
 Phoenix currently ranks as the fifth-largest city in the U.S., with 4.3 million people in the greater Phoenix area.

 The city offers all of the cultural opportunities of a larger U.S. city, including access to professional sporting events, theater, arts, and various leisure activities such as shopping, golf and fine dining.
 Approximately 50 percent of our residents are married and often are raising a family.
 With a medium-sized program, residents are more than just colleagues — they are close friends, frequently interacting outside the work environment and reporting overall satisfaction with the work-life balance.

 The dress code at Mayo Clinic emphasizes maintaining a professional appearance.

-In the past, this has been synonymous with suits and ties for men and suits or dresses with hosiery for women.
+In the past, this has been synonymous with suits and ties for men and suits or dresses for women.
 The dress code no longer has the stringent limitations that one may think.